 The Registrar's Office certifies many forms including insurance forms and student loan papers.
 Certifications requiring the release of a grade point average or rank in class must be accompanied by a written request from the student.
 Facts of public record are confirmed without written request.
 These include dates of attendance, graduation, and major.

-The National Student Clearinghouse, a repository for enrollment information for most colleges and universities in the U.S.A., is authorized as the College's agent for providing enrollment and degree verifications.
+The National Student Clearinghouse, a repository for enrollment information for most colleges and universities in the United States, is authorized as the College's agent for providing enrollment and degree verifications.
 Potential employers or background screening firms may request a verification on a student.
 Students may access enrollment verification or proof of full-time enrollment for health insurance, scholarship, or other purposes.
 Instructions may be found on the Registrar's Office website.

 The transcript is a complete and unabridged course record.
 In addition to courses and grades, the transcript reports the grade point average.
 The student’s rank in class along with major, honors, or other distinctions are recorded on the transcript once they are fixed immediately prior to commencement.